 One of the most exciting parts of pretending is using one's imagination.
 Using the Unlimited Squirrels and their "superpowers" as inspiration, set up a craft station with paints, markers, stickers, and a variety of other crafty materials where readers can BAM!
-(Build A Mask) to transform into a mysterious masked reader.
-After creating their masks and while they dry, invite readers to visit the dress-up station to put together and create a "Super Suit" custom costume.
+(Build a Mask) to transform into a mysterious masked reader.
+After readers create their masks (and while the masks are drying), invite them to visit the dress-up station to create a "Super Suit" custom costume.
 When everyone has donned their disguises, gather them around for a parade and some squirrely storytelling.

-Mo Willems, creator of the

-revolutionary, award-winning, best-selling Elephant & Piggie books, is back with another breakout early reader series.
+Mo Willems, creator of the revolutionary, award-winning, best-selling Elephant & Piggie books, is back with another breakout early reader series.
 An ensemble cast of Squirrels, acorns, and pop-in guests hosts a page-turning extravaganza!

-Unlimited Squirrels are furry friends!
-Unlimited Squirrels have fuzzy ends!
-If you can read ELEPHANT & PIGGIE here is our referral: Try UNLIMITED SQUIRRELS!
+If you can read ELEPHANT & PIGGIE here is our referral: Try UNL MITED SQUIRRELS